Skip to main content

 Does the wash sale rule apply to crypto?

-As of 2025, the wash sale rule does not explicitly apply to cryptocurrency under current IRS guidance since crypto is classified as property, not a security.
-However, proposed legislation may extend wash sale rules to digital assets in the future.
+As of 2025, it doesn't—crypto is classified as property, not a security, so the wash sale rule doesn't technically apply.
+However, there's proposed legislation that could extend the rule to digital assets in the future.

 What happens to a disallowed wash sale loss?

-The disallowed loss is added to the cost basis of the replacement shares.
-When you eventually sell those replacement shares, the higher cost basis will result in a smaller gain or larger loss, effectively deferring rather than eliminating the tax benefit.
+It gets added to the cost basis of your replacement shares.
+So when you eventually sell those shares, the higher basis means a smaller gain (or bigger loss).
+The tax benefit is deferred, not eliminated.

 Can a wash sale occur across different accounts?

-Yes.
-The IRS applies the wash sale rule across all your accounts, including taxable brokerage accounts, IRAs, and even your spouse's accounts.
-Buying a substantially identical security in any account within the 61-day window triggers the rule.
+Yes—the IRS applies this rule across all your accounts, including taxable brokerages, IRAs, and even your spouse's accounts.
+Buying a substantially identical security in any of them within the 61-day window triggers it.